Aeroflot Flight 1080: Aircraft and flight

-The Yak-40 involved in the accident, registration CCCP-87437, had entered service in 1974 and had just shy of 6,300 operating hours on the airframe at the time of the accident.
+The Yak-40 involved in the accident, registration CCCP-87437, had entered service on 31 July 1974 and had just shy of 6,300 operating hours on the airframe at the time of the accident.
 Flight 1080 was being operated by the Kazakh Civil Aviation Administration under Aeroflot.
 It had 34 passengers, which included four children, and four crew on board during the flight of 7 October 1978.
 The crew consisted of two pilots, a flight mechanic, and a stewardess.
 It was flying a domestic route from Sverdlovsk-Koltsovo Airport in Yekaterinburg, Russia, to Kostanay Airport in northern Kazakhstan.
 On the night of the accident, the sky was cloudy and there were light rainy conditions in addition to an air temperature of 5 °C.